NyxCipher/SubversionOS/README.md

 8. We Connack between Kernel 1 and Kernel 2
 9. We execute CryptoC++ Binaries
 10. We transmit data over tunnel between Hypervisor via custom DataPackets
-11. See AMT as example for OSI-Seven Layer Communication Transportation.

 Note: Auto Connection?